 Opportunities to Study and Learn Outside of the U.S.

 Biol 482 is a combination lecture and intensive field course designed to introduce participants to the Caribbean coral reef biome and other near-shore environments such as rocky shores, mangroves and seagrass beds.
 A field trip during spring break will take us to the beautiful island of Curacao, part of the Netherland Antilles in the southern Caribbean.
-Additional information and the course application.

 The course covers selected topics in cancer biology as well as cell and developmental biology.
 A major goal is to understand molecular and genetic mechanisms important for animal development and tumorigenesis.
 This course is designed to be part of Penn State’s Education Abroad Program and lectures will be done in Beijing, China in July.
 In Beijing, Penn State students will take this course together with local students from Peking University, which is one of the best universities in China.
 In addition to lectures and group discussions, students will have guest lecture from Peking University faculty and visit local research facility.
 Moreover, students will visit a number of historic and cultural attractions, including the Summer Palace, the Forbidden City, and the Great Wall.
 Through these activities, students are expected to gain unique and first-hand experience and knowledge about biological research in China today, and Chinese culture and people.; More information about this course.

 Penn State students have the opportunity to study anywhere around the world.
 However, if graduating on time is of concern or if you want to focus on science, students might want to consider attending a university in the United Kingdom, New Zealand, Australia, Singapore, South Africa, or Canada.
-The ECoS has eight "science-partner" institutes where upper-level science course equivalents have already been established.
+The ECoS has several "science-partner" institutes where upper-level science course equivalents have already been established.

 - University of Bath, University of Leeds, or University of Sussex - England